Mezzky/note-app/README.md

 Currently, two official framework and library are available:

 - ReactJs use for Website Development.
-- TailwindCS S use for styling the website.
+- TailwindCSS use for styling the website.